 Except for Jinjiang Chengchang and Century Victory, the Group is specializing in investment holding.
 Jinjiang Chengchang and Century Victory are mainly engaged in the research and development, manufacturing and trading of various shoe soles and related shoe materials, which are main source of profit for the Company.
 The segmentation information provided to operational decision-makers for review and the measurement basis is the same information reported in the financial statements.
-Therefore, the operational segmentation information that should be reported in 2020 and 2019 can be referred to consolidated financial statements for the year ended December 31, 2020 and 2019.
+Therefore, the operational segmentation information that should be reported in 2021 and 2020 can be referred to consolidated financial statements for the years ended December 31, 2021 and 2020.